Allianz Football League Div. 2: Cork 1-31 Kildare 2-19. Up next vs Louth next weekend

 The nine-point winning margin neither reflect Cork's performance or, indeed Kildare’s fightback in the final quarter.

-Having been in full control for most of the game, Cork were hanging on in the closing stages, as 4 on goal Kildare efforts were saved and a saved penalty
+Having been in full control for most of the game, Cork were hanging on in the closing stages, as 4 Kildare goal efforts were saved along with a saved penalty

 Kildare's first half goal was by Brendan Gibbons

-Cork continued to dominate against the wind before Kildare found theirs and staged a massive fightback which, with a bit of luck, and due to outstanding Cortk goalkeeping, a game they could have snatched after being overwhelmed for three quarters.
+Cork continued to dominate against the wind before Kildare found theirs and staged a massive fightback which, with a bit of luck, and due to outstanding Cortk goalkeeping, they could have snatched a most unlikely win, after being overwhelmed for three quarters.

 On the credit side, a final score of 2-19 is an excellent return by Kildare and would win many games.